borntofrappe/learning-d3/Beauteous Villages/README.md

 The idea is to update the village highlighted in the bottom left corner as the pointer hovers of different sections of the map.

 For the sections I implemented a Delaunay triangulation to expand the interactable area (the circles being too small a target).
 The code follows the example of the demo _Lines and Delaunay_, in this very repository, with the only difference being the coordinates of the points.
 Use the projection function for the x and y values.

-## Update — World Atlas

-The repository recreates the visualization without accessing a local `.json` file for inland France and the list of villages.

-For the map, the script retrieve a TopoJSON file from an online source.
-The idea is to then rotate/scale to focus on France specifically and draw the only connected feature.